hyperledger-cacti/cacti/whitepaper/whitepaper_zh-CN.md

                 Default: Mandatory parameter without a default value.
                 Env: CONFIG_FILE
                 CLI: --config-file
-  cactusNodeId:
-                Description: Identifier of this particular Cactus node.
-Must be unique among the total set of Cactus nodes running in any given Cactus deployment.
-Can be any string of characters such as a UUID or an Int64
-                Default: Mandatory parameter without a default value.
-                Env: CACTUS_NODE_ID
-                CLI: --cactus-node-id
   logLevel:
                 Description: The level at which loggers should be configured.
 Supported values include the following: error, warn, info, debug, trace
                 Default: warn